bwright70/Pi-in-the-Sky/README.md

 ### The Design

 The idea behind this project is to make a series of partial ring connectors that can be assembled to make a much larger frame.
 The major problem we've been working against is having enough volume to carry the weight of the Pi and Frame.
-The print beds of the 3d printers are only 210mm by 210mm which is a massive size constraint.
+The print beds of the 3D printers are only 210 mm by 210 mm, which is a massive size constraint.
 So we made a ring into six sections attached by balsa wood spars that would be much larger than just a single ring.

 Each ring section has three connection points: Two on the ends and one in the middle.
-The balsa spars alternate between connection points which adds ridgitity without adding much weight.
+The balsa spars alternate between connection points, which adds rigidity without adding much weight.

 The main goal was to optimize volume while at the same time adding as little weight as possible.
-The ring connectors are as light as possible while still retaining structure and balsa wood is incredibly light.
-The entire frame in onshape only weighs 105.102 grams (this is acutally heavier than the true frame because all ring sections are printed in vase mode which makes them hollow), but has an internal volume of about 480 Liters or 16.951 Cubic Feet
+The ring connectors are as light as possible while still retaining structure, and balsa wood is incredibly light.
+The entire frame in Onshape only weighs 105.102 grams (this is actually heavier than the true frame because all ring sections are printed in vase mode which makes them hollow), but has an internal volume of about 480 Liters or 16.951 Cubic Feet.

 ### The Assembly

-There are three components to the Zepplin: The Frame, The Helium Bladder, and The Pi.
+There are three components to the Zeppelin: The Frame, The Helium Bladder, and The Pi.
 The frame consists of four rings that alternate connection points.
 The Bladder is inside the frame and filled with helium.
 The Pi is attached to the frame on the outside.

 ### Difficulties

-The biggest challenge was just fine tuning the connector points so that they were a tight fit around the balsa spars but not too tight that assembly was impossible.
-After several test prints we eventually landed on a perfect fit.
+The biggest challenge was just fine-tuning the connector points so that they were a tight fit around the balsa spars, but not too tight that assembly was impossible.
+After several test prints, we eventually landed on a perfect fit.

-Originally there was going to be a 5th ring that would fit outside the bladder but we scrapped this idea once we decided that the bladder would be internal.
+Originally there was going to be a 5th ring that would fit outside the bladder, but we scrapped this idea once we decided that the bladder would be internal.
 The 5th ring was scrapped in favor of a single unique attachment (Pi Bird) that would hold the Pi Plate.

 The other massive challenge over shadowing the whole project was that of weight.
-Orignally the frame's connector rings were 7mm thick which provided a fairly ridge structure but was also too heavy.
-We dropped it to 4mm which cut nearly 60 grams from the frame at the cost of it being dangerously flexible.
-The stress points of the frame were not the rings but acutally the balsa spars which weren't as flexible as the rings.
-Fortunatly despite its reduced strength the frame was still able to hold up just fine.
+Originally the frame's connector rings were 7 mm thick which provided a fairly rigid structure but was also too heavy.
+We dropped it to 4 mm which cut nearly 60 grams from the frame at the cost of it being dangerously flexible.
+The stress points of the frame were not the rings but actually the balsa spars which weren't as flexible as the rings.
+Fortunately despite its reduced strength, the frame was still able to hold up just fine.

 ### The Images